Universal Credit (UC) is now digital in Stockport

-Universal Credit is replacing six existing working age benefits (see list below) and is gradually rolling out across Stockport.
+Universal Credit is replacing six existing working age benefits (see list below) and is now gradually rolling out across Stockport, since 21 November 2018.

 - Working Tax Credit